activeadmin/activeadmin-mongoid/README.md

 activeadmin classes fully.
 There's of course no warranty on this, and it's fairly quirky.
 Use at your own peril.

-WIP: Rails 5, Mongoid 6 and ActiveAdmin 1.0.0.Pre5
+working: Rails 5, Mongoid 6 and ActiveAdmin 1.0.0.Pre5

-Status: `rspec ./spec/features/smoke_spec.rb:34` failing, green on the rest.

 ---